Skip to main content

 The cost of these devices has been a large obstacle to mass-marketing these programs, along with concerns over consumer privacy.
 The first challenge, however, is quickly changing.
 As these programs become more accepted, the costs of the devices are dropping, and the services to transfer data are more affordable.

-In fact, there are already many companies that have developed smartphone applications that can determine drive signature and account for the differences between normal phone use, other motion, and what is drive experience.
+In fact, there are already many companies that have developed smartphone applications that can determine drive signatures and account for the differences between normal phone use, other motions, and the drive experience.
 The use of smartphone apps will open up an entirely new, and cost-effective way to deploy these programs.

 Consumer privacy remains an obstacle.
 Recent surveys, however, have concluded that more consumers would be willing to participate in a usage-based auto insurance program, suggesting that privacy concerns are being trumped by the potential to save money on auto insurance.